-This week we have collaborated with companies that we work with or provide a home to here at the Business Design Centre who work within and alongside the tech sector.
-To celebrate London Tech Week we have a blog each day this week featuring a member of our community and their view of the industry.
-Today we hear from Neil McCracken Managing Director of ITSD who shares some of his key knowledge on keeping your tech safe…*>
+This week we have collaborated with companies that we work with and provide a home to here at the Business Design Centre, who work within and alongside the tech sector.
+To celebrate London Tech Week we have a blog each day this week, featuring a member of our community and their view of the industry.
+Today we hear from Neil McCracken Managing Director of ITSD who shares some of his key knowledge on keeping your tech safe…

 “Tech week is an exciting time packed with wonderful events and lots of innovation and I am honoured to contribute.
 We have been working with the Business Design Centre since 2003 and have built a strong working partnership and mutual respect in that time.
 ITSD forms an integral part of the business working at a strategic level with the board and providing helpdesk server support and a number of other IT services to the venue.

 I’m mindful that technology for many business owners can be a daunting subject.
 Software and hardware are an almost endless cycle of added features and functionality which can leave even tech-savvy business owners feeling lost.
 So I think it’s timely that during tech week I share some insights which will help you get the best from your technology and keep your business running smoothly.

 Most of us are aware we need to back up our data but often it is performed as a manual process and it is so easy to forget so having an automatic backup is crucial.

 Have a minimum of two backups.
 One stored locally for fast data recovery and the other to a geographically different location at least 5 miles away so that if the worst were to happen such as your building burnt down or your server and backup drive were stolen your systems and data can still be recovered.

 The cloud is perfect for your remote backup this puts your business systems and data out of danger from physical disaster and still retrievable when needed.
 You will generally have to pay a monthly fee but think of it as part of your insurance and business continuity.